ScottLogic/OpenInferESG/Methodology.md

 ## Introduction

-This methodology is based on the research paper *"How Hungry is AI?"* which presents a framework for estimating the energy consumption of Large Language Models (LLMs) during inference in data center environments.
+This methodology is based on the research paper by Jegham et al. (2025) *"How Hungry is AI?
+A Systematic Methodology for Empirical Energy and Water Consumption Analysis of Large Language Models"* [1] which presents a framework for estimating the energy consumption of Large Language Models (LLMs) during inference in data center environments.
 The approach provides a systematic way to calculate per-query energy usage, taking into account various hardware and deployment factors.
 Section 0 provides current hardware specifications for major cloud LLM deployments, which can be used as reference values in the calculations.

 ## 0. Cloud Hardware Specifications for OpenAI Models